 The theme for this day is “Multicultural and Indigenous social diversity: Strengths and challenges“

-The venue for all presentations and workshops is the UiT The Arctic University of Norway, Faculty of Health Sciences, Tromsø.
-It is located at the MH2 building (number 4 on the online map).
+The venue for all presentations and workshops is the University of Tromsø (UIT), Faculty of Health Sciences, MH2, Seminar room U.09.309.
+Map to the MH2 building: number 4 on the online map.

 Accommodation – Hotel

 Clarion Hotel The Edge, Tromsø (Booking Nummer: 1129GR021490).
 Price: 1420 NOK pr.night, breakfast included.
 Cheaper alternatives on Hotels.com, Booking.com or AirbnB.

 Registration to conference